Bryan-Thaoxaochay/TEKsystems_notes/Capstone/rubric.md

 1. Session Management
 2. Annotation-based Controller - DONE
 3. Exception Handling
-4. Input Field Validation
+4. Input Field Validation - DONE
-5. Models and Attributes
+5. Models and Attributes - DONE
 6. Use of JSP or Thymeleaf - DONE
 7. Use of Spring Data JPA - DONE
 8. Use of Spring Security - DONE